winitzki/CocoaJoin/README.md

 CocoaJoin modifies the model of join calculus in some inessential ways:

 * Only a subset of primitive types are supported for molecule values: `empty`, `int`, `float`, `id.` Similarly, the return values of fast molecules can have only these types.
 Here `empty` is the functionally same as NSNull.
-* Molecule names are local values of certain predefined classes such as `CjR_int`, `CjR_empty`, `CjR_id_id`, etc., depending on the types of values.
-(Fully constructed molecules are not available as objects, as in JoCaml.)
+* Molecule names are local values of certain predefined types such as `CjM_int`, `CjM_empty`, `CjM_id_id`, etc., depending on the types of values.
+(Fully constructed molecules are not directly available as objects, as in JoCaml.)

 Available types:

-	CjR_empty -- name of a slow molecule with empty value, such as inc() CjR_id -- name of a slow molecule with id value, such as s(@"a") CjR_int -- name of a slow molecule with int value CjR_float -- name of a slow molecule with float value CjR_empty_int -- name of a fast molecule with empty value, returning int
+	CjM_empty -- name of a slow molecule with empty value, such as inc() CjM_id -- name of a slow molecule with id value, such as s(@"a") CjM_int -- name of a slow molecule with int value CjM_float -- name of a slow molecule with float value CjM_empty_int -- name of a fast molecule with empty value, returning int

-Other types of this form: `CjR_`_t_`_`_r_  represents a name of a fast molecule carrying value of type _t_ returning a value of type _r_.
+Other types of this form: `CjM_`_t_`_`_r_  represents a name of a fast molecule carrying value of type _t_ returning a value of type _r_.
 In ordinary join calculus, this type would be a function _t_ -> _r_.

 * The syntax of molecule injection is simply `a(x)` or `b()`.
-(Note that the fully constructed molecule is not available as a separate object
+(These function calls return `void` and inject the molecule.
+A fully constructed molecule is not available as a separate object.)
 * The syntax of `reply` is `cjReply(name, value)`, where `name` must be the name of a fast molecule.
 (Otherwise there will be a compile-time error, since the `reply` method is only defined for fast molecules.)
 * It is not possible (due to limitations of the CPP macro processor) to make two join definitions one after another in the same local scope.
 Separate them with `{ ... }` or define them within different function/method scopes.
 * To make a new join definition, each new molecule name must be defined with its explicit type.
+If you do not define some of the new input molecules, or if you define a new input molecule but do not use it in the input, there will be a compiler error (undefined variable, or unused variable).

-We need to list explicitly all the newly declared input names, because otherwise we cannot generate code for defining them.
-(The macro processor is unable to process arrays of parameters.)
+We need to list explicitly all the newly declared input molecule names, because otherwise we cannot generate code for defining them.
+(The macro processor is unable to process arrays of parameters or keep track of which names were used in a list of parameters.)

 * Defining a reaction with an input name that has already been defined in the same local scope is impossible (it may result in a compiler error due to name clash).

 This is so because the definition of an input molecule name, e.g. `counter` with integer value, is equivalent in Objective-C to the declaration of a new local variable,

-	  void(^counter)(int) = ...
+	  CjM_int counter = ...

 If the name `counter` is already locally defined, it is a compile-time error to define the same name again in the same scope.
 No error will result if the name is redefined within another local scope.